Lima Memorial Health System Logo

 Kaplan M, Wong RJ, Burgis JC, Sibley E, Stevenson DK.
 Neonatal jaundice and liver diseases.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
 11th ed.
 Philadelphia, PA: Elsevier; 2020:chap 91.

-Marcdante KJ, Kliegman RM.
+Marcdante KJ, Kliegman RM, Schuh AM.
 Anemia and hyperbilirubinemia.
-In: Marcdante KJ, Kliegman RM, eds.
+In: Marcdante KJ, Kliegman RM, Schuh AM, eds.
 Nelson Essentials of Pediatrics.
-8th ed.
-Elsevier; 2019:chap 62.
+9th ed.
+Philadelphia, PA: Elsevier; 2023:chap 62.

 BACK TO TOPText only